moschiel/renode-lis2dw12-tutorial/README.md

 separate calls, and `FinishTransmission` ends that state.
 We follow this structure with a boolean and a pointer.

-The physical device also supports SPI (section 6.2).
+The physical device also supports SPI (datasheet section 6.2).
 The reference implementation uses `II2CPeripheral`; this tutorial we are going to implement I2C only.

 ### 1.2 Create the model